|Trail Features:||Lake, Scenic views|

-The hike to Grinnell Lake begins from the shoreline at the south end of the Many Glacier Hotel.
+The hike to Grinnell Lake begins near the shoreline of Swiftcurrent Lake, located at the south end of the Many Glacier Hotel.
 However, you can shave 5 miles off your roundtrip hike by taking the two shuttle boats across Swiftcurrent Lake and Lake Josephine.
 This hike description assumes you'll take the shuttle boats, therefore this hike begins from the boat dock at the Many Glacier Hotel.
 Please note that there is a fee to board the two boats.

 The express boat shuttles hikers across Swiftcurrent Lake in about 8 minutes.
-From the landing on the south side of the lake you’ll take the paved trail over to Lake Josephine.
-This short 0.2-mile walk climbs about 80 feet before descending back down to the lake.
-From here you’ll board the Morning Eagle and take the 12-minute shuttle across Lake Josephine.
+From the landing on the south side of the lake you'll take the paved trail over to Lake Josephine.
+This short 0.2-mile walk climbs about 80 feet before descending back down to the lakeshore.
+From here you'll board the Morning Eagle and take the 12-minute shuttle across Lake Josephine.

-From the boat landing on the south end of Lake Josephine, hikers should take the trail that leads towards the right.
-In a very short distance you’ll reach the junction with the Grinnell Glacier Trail.
-You should continue going straight here to reach Grinnell Lake.
+From the boat landing on the south end of Lake Josephine hikers should proceed along the trail that leads towards the right.
+In a very short distance you'll reach the Grinnell Glacier Trail junction.
+Hikers should proceed straight ahead here to continue towards Grinnell Lake.

 For most of its length the path travels through a quiet forest.
 Hikers will also pass by a couple of small streams along the way, as well as several thimbleberry patches.

 Roughly two-thirds of a mile from the boat dock you'll reach a couple of pit toilets.
-Just beyond this location is a horse path and a hitching post.
-Hikers should continue going straight at this juncture.
+Just beyond this point is a horse path and a hitching post.
+Hikers should proceed straight ahead at this juncture.

-Less than a mile from the boat dock you'll reach the suspension bridge over Cataract Creek.
-The short side trail that leads up to Hidden Falls is located here as well.
+Less than a mile from the boat dock you'll reach the suspension footbridge over Cataract Creek.
+The short side trail that leads up to Hidden Falls is also located here.

-To continue on towards the lake you'll have to cross the bridge.
-Beyond the creek the trail passes over a series of wooden boardwalks that carry hikers above a few boggy areas.
+To continue on towards the lake hikers will cross the footbridge.
+Beyond the creek the trail begins passing over a series of wooden boardwalks that carry hikers above a few boggy areas.